gw4e/gw4e.github.io/pages/mydoc/mydoc_nutshell.md

 When a test has been generated, it needs to be completed because tests generation ends up with a test skeleton.
 Once you've completed the test, you will want to run it.
 At execution time GraphWalker walks thru the graph model, when it encounters a graph element (node, or vertex), it calls the test java method having the name of the element.
 The way GrahpWalker walks thru the graph is determined by a __Generator__.
-The way it stops walking is handled by a __Stop Conditions__.
+The way it stops walking is handled by a __Stop Condition__.
 Path generators together with stop conditions will decide what strategy to use when generating a path through a model, and when to stop generating that path.
 Different generators will generate different test sequences, and they will navigate in different ways.

 ![MBT](https://raw.githubusercontent.com/gw4e/gw4e.github.io/master/images/mbtprocess.png "MBT")